 - Having more than one mask per person so they can be laundered daily.
-This will also be helpful if your mask becomes wet, damaged, or no longer fits and you need to replace it.
+This will also be helpful if your mask becomes wet, damaged or no longer fits and you need to replace it.

 - The mask should fit snugly around your mouth and nose.
 A metal wire sewn or built into the mask will help it conform to the bridge of your nose.

 - Avoiding touching the mask while using it.
-If you do wash your hands with soap and water or alcohol-based hand rub.
+If you do, wash your hands with soap and water or alcohol-based hand rub.

-- Replacing your mask when wet, damaged or it no longer fits your face.
+- Replacing your mask when wet, damaged or if it no longer fits your face.
 Masks should not be worn damp or when wet from spit or mucus.

 - Try to avoid touching the outer surface of the mask when removing it.
 Remove the mask by untying it or unfastening the ear loops.
 Place it in a bag or bin away from small children or pets until it can be laundered.

 This does not replace but enhances other IDPH guidance concerning social distancing and universal masking in congregate living facilities.